rishavpandey160999/Production-and-spectroscopic-investigation-of-Hg-and-Rn-isotopes-using-CFR-and-MNTR-at-MASHA-JINR-/README.md

 # SCIENCE BEHIND THE PROJECT:
-The test experiments carried out at FLNR are:
+The test experiments carried out at Flerov Laborarory of Nuclear Reactions, JINR are:
 1. 40Ar + 148Sm → 188−xHg + xn
 2. 40Ar + 166Er → 206−xRn + xn
 3. 48Ca + 242P u → (Any element whose Z varies from 20-114)